POTs Replacement in 2024 (Read This First)

 Step #1: What are your POTS Communication Needs?

-To be very successful in your POTS replacement strategy you will want to take several steps, plan accordingly, and don’t simply order something from a carrier without understanding all of the intricacies.
+To be successful in your POTS replacement strategy you will want to take several steps, plan accordingly, and don’t simply order something from a carrier without understanding all of the intricacies.
 We bring this up because the new POTS replacement services have a lot of advantages, but also features that may or may not necessarily work with your particular use case.

 For example, if you are looking to connect multiple buildings, we really need to understand that in advance, because the new devices that connect and terminate analog signaling have some necessities that are required if you are building out multiple locations.
-Additional design review considerations taken now will prevent a technician coming on site looking to install incorrectly.
+Additional design review considerations taken now will prevent a technician from coming on-site looking to install incorrectly.
 After thousands of POTS replacement installs under our belt, we’ve perfected a complete checklist to validate there is not a “wrong” requirement.

 Consideration factors include the following:

 - Is there power mounted on the wall where pots will be installed?
-This is very critical because the new services that replace legacy POTS lines come in on a carrier access device.
+This is critical because the new services that replace legacy POTS lines come in on a carrier access device.
 This device does require traditional 110Amp power, however it also has a backup battery should the power fail for an extended period of time.

-It is required to have power to service this device otherwise your POTS service will work nor failover correctly during an outage.
+It is required to have power to service this device otherwise your POTS service will work or failover correctly during an outage.
 Now keep in mind the power isn’t an extensive draw, but it does require something to keep the lights on and keep your telephone services working functionally.

 - Installation intervals.
 We can help install a POTS replacement service within two weeks, sometimes less if it’s an absolute emergency.
-The traditional time frame that really allows everyone to be on the same page, plan accordingly, line up technicians and ensure that there is somebody on site to meet them.
+The traditional time frame really allows everyone to be on the same page, plan accordingly, line up technicians and ensure that there is somebody on-site to meet them.
 That time frame is typically 30 days.
 If you are looking to port numbers over, meaning you want to keep the existing telephone numbers that you have in service today, that will require extra time.
 We typically recommend a couple of months in advance only because the carrier that.
 As your telephone numbers today.
 Does not want to lose your business.
 And if the paperwork is not 100% accurate.
 With the porting documents, they will reject your ability to take the number.
 Onward.
-It would be no different if you went to your cell phone company, wanted to take your number and move it to another carrier.
+It would be no different if you went to your cell phone company, wanted to take your number, and moved it to another carrier.
 If you’ve ever gone through that process, for some of us, it’s been very painful.
 So, what we don’t want to do is get into an emergency situation and look to port the numbers.
 In that type of fashion, typically the carriers will require 30 to 45 days minimum to actually port those numbers out.
 So, we really need to plan accordingly.

-- Any additional any additional features or requests needed.
+- Any additional features or requests needed?
 This holds true if there’s something else that we didn’t mention that is specific to your environment.
 That’s why working with folks like us at Macronet Services, we can take that into consideration.
 Unlike working directly with the carrier at times they may or may not be that flexible.
 So, our job is to go find the best POTS replacement solution for you based on your use case to make sure that your transition is 100% smooth.
 Sometimes customers are concerned about their legacy key systems such as telephones, fax machines, etcetera that may not work in this POTS replacement environment.
 Rest assured, as long as they require an analog signal, carrier access device installed will hand off analog signaling to your end devices, so you should not have any issues as the installation is completed.

 Step #2: Choose a POTS Replacement Technology: